sherman-jordan/pf2e-visioner/Feats-and-Features.md

 # Currently Supported Feats & Features
-PF2e Visioner hardcodes accommodations to Pathfinder 2e feats and features that modify the way certain stealth actions work.
-Below is a running list of those which are currently supported, with a brief description of how module behavior is adjusted.
+PF2e Visioner hardcodes accommodations for Pathfinder 2e feats and features that modify the way certain stealth actions work.
+Below is a running list of those which are currently supported, along with a brief description of how module behavior is adjusted.
+For a full description of how a given feat works within the context of Pathfinder 2e RAW, please refer to the official books or to [AoN Pathfinder 2e SRD](https://2e.aonprd.com/Feats.aspx).

 Homebrew feats may eventually receive support for similar functionality through the use of custom Rule Elements at later stages of development.

+> [!IMPORTANT]
+> Feats that require or upgrade other feats as prerequisites are marked as such to make them easier to follow.
+However, the module does not enforce prerequisites being met for feats to function.
+>
-PF2e Visioner does not attempt to enforce movement limits, but does add a reminder of max movement when taking the Sneak action.
+> PF2e Visioner does not attempt to enforce movement limits, but does add a reminder of max movement when taking the Sneak action.

 ### Ceaseless Shadows
 Requires [Distracting Shadows](#distracting-shadows)